Australian rules football leagues in regional Queensland: Premiers

-Central Highlands AFL
+Central Highlands Australian Football League

 The Central Highlands Australian Football League was an amateur competition formed in 1983 and ceased operations after the 1997 season.
 Most of the previous clubs still exist and operate Auskick programs, including Dysart and Emerald.
-The Moranbah Bulldogs moved to the AFL Mackay after the league folded.
+The Moranbah Bulldogs moved to the Mackay Australian Football League after the league folded.

 The league was a once flourishing competition with Clubs competing in Seniors, Reserves and juniors in Under 16's, 14's, and 12's.
 Around 1994, the mines in the area shifted from a five-day week into a seven-day 12-hour roster, which in turn limited teams' playing rosters.
 The league then changed onfield playing numbers from 18 to 13 with unlimited bench players.
 Unfortunately this still did not help and most clubs were forced to cease operations due to lack of playing numbers and not of financial matters.

-Prior to the formation of the competition, Dysart, Middlemount and Moranbah had played in the Mackay competition.
+Prior to the formation of the competition, Dysart, Middlemount and Moranbah had played in Mackay's competition.